jhajek/Linux-text-book-part-1/Chapter-13/chapter-13.md

   }
   ```

+Packer provides the ability to execute inline Linux commands.

 ### IT Orchestration

 In looking at these tools, Vagrant, Packer, Preseed, and Kickstart, we begin to see a world of automation opening up to us.
 In a sense these technologies are the culmination of the Unix concepts of small tools doing one things--or shell scripts on steroids, so to speak.
 Each of these technologies is beyond the scope of this book, but here are some podcasts and links to learn more about them.